 In Orlando, we pride ourselves on building perfect vacations that make dreams come true for all visitors.
 To that end, we strive to accommodate all guests, especially those with physical disabilities or cognitive disabilities, such as autism.

 Orlando’s theme parks, hotels and resorts, and countless attractions and recreational opportunities offer special accommodations to ensure that every Orlando visitor is given the full experience.
-Orlando businesses also follow American Disability Association (ADA) guidelines, providing limitless adventures for all guests to enjoy.
-And no matter where your adventures take you in Orlando, you can count on enhanced cleaning and sanitization measures to help protect you during your visit!
+Orlando businesses also follow American Disability Association (ADA) guidelines, providing limitless adventures for all guests to enjoy!

 Please note: Depending on the timing of your visit, some experiences may be temporarily modified.
 Learn more about healthy travel in Orlando, and check with your favorite attractions, restaurants and other businesses for their current status.